emdeh/rmit-img-classifier/Documentation/About.md

 6. Other doco
 7. Fix setup scripts (auto activate and output alignment)
 8. a way to trigger help if ran with no flags
+9. make remote the only env yaml
+10. logging